IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * Added rate policer remediation algorithm.

 * Added discussion on code generation with AI-tools based on the draft.

+* Added a note on a method to reduce ref_wnd undershoot when L4S or delay based congestion occurs.

 ## Individual draft submissions